renovatebot/renovate/lib/manager/github-actions/readme.md

       - uses: actions/checkout@af513c7a016048ae468971c52ed77d9562c7c819 # renovate: tag=v1.0.0
 ```

-So renovate will update the commit sha but follow the github tag you specified.
+Renovate will update the commit SHA1 but follow the GitHub tag you specified.